Luxury car: Luxury SUV / Luxury crossover

 The SUV models generated higher profit margins than passenger cars, and car manufacturers began introducing new luxury SUVs during the late 1990s.
 SUVs such as the 1995 Lexus LX, 1997 Mercedes-Benz M-Class, and 1998 Lincoln Navigator were the first SUVs produced by these luxury car brands.
 Some of these early luxury SUV models used unibody construction, becoming part of the trend moving away from the body-on-frame construction traditionally used by off-road vehicles.

 During the mid-2000s, SUVs from luxury car brands grew by almost 40% in the United States to more than 430,000 vehicles (excluding SUV-only brands like Hummer and Land Rover), at a time when luxury car sales suffered a 1% decline, and non-luxury SUV sales were flat.
 By 2004, 30% of major luxury brands' U.S. sales were SUVs.
-Crossover SUVs became increasingly popular in the mid-2000s, and manufacturers also began to produce luxury versions of crossovers.
+Crossover SUVs became increasingly popular in the mid-2000s, and manufacturers began producing luxury versions.
 The Lexus RX was the earliest luxury crossover on the market, and it has since been the best-selling luxury vehicle in the US.
 Some luxury crossovers are built on a platform shared with sedans or hatchbacks.
 For example, the Infiniti FX is based upon the same platform as the Infiniti G35 sedans and coupes.
 While early luxury crossovers released in the late 1990s have resembled traditional boxy SUVs, later crossovers, such as the Infiniti FX and BMW X6, have been designed with a sporting appearance.

 Despite the increased popularity of crossover models, traditional luxury SUVs remain in production.
 Examples include the Lexus LX, Infiniti QX80, and Lincoln Navigator.

-Research data from the mid-2000s suggested that luxury SUV buyers did not consider traditional luxury cars (e.g. sedans and coupes), therefore the SUV is becoming the key to bringing new customers into luxury dealerships.
+Research data from the mid-2000s suggested that luxury SUV buyers did not consider traditional luxury cars (e.g., sedans and coupes); therefore, the SUV is becoming the key to bringing new customers into luxury dealerships.

-Luxury car companies have increasingly introduced SUV or crossover models in the 2010s.
-For example, Rolls-Royce Cullinan, Bentley Bentayga, Aston Martin DBX, Maserati Levante, and Lamborghini Urus.
-Ferrari has announced that they will release an SUV model Ferrari Purosangue in 2023.
-Some brands, such as Lincoln, have even moved to an all SUV and/or crossover lineup.
+Luxury brands have introduced SUV or crossover models in the 2010s.
+These include: Mercedes-Maybach GLS, Porsche Cayenne, BMW X7, Audi Q8, Lamborghini Urus, Ferrari Purosangue, Maserati Levante, Rolls-Royce Cullinan, Bentley Bentayga, Aston Martin DBX, Range Rover, Lotus Eletre, Lexus LX, Infiniti QX80, Hongqi LS7, Zeekr 9X, Yangwang U8, Lincoln Navigator and Cadillac Escalade.

+Luxury MPV

+Manufacturers such as Mercedes-Benz, Toyota, Lexus, Buick, Hongqi, Zeekr and Volvo have marketed upscale luxury MPVs as luxury vehicles, mainly marketed for Asian markets.

+Luxury MPVs generally have 3-rows of six or seven seats; however, range-topping flagship models may also offer a 2-rows option with four seats, which typically have more features than their cheaper counterparts.
+By the early 2020s, manufacturers have found additional strategies to improve technologies, such as new materials, new systems, and improving exteriors.

+Examples of luxury MPV models include Mercedes-Benz V-Class, Lexus LM, Buick GL8, Hongqi HQ9, Toyota Alphard, Volvo EM90 and the Zeekr 009.